 If you haven't made the switch yet and still have to appeal your own claims, here's what we recommend.

-In a previous post on Eligibility Checks, we advised you to ALWAYS get a reference number at the end of a call because it can help with denied claims.
+In a previous post on Eligibility Estimates, we advised you to ALWAYS get a reference number at the end of a call because it can help with denied claims.
 Today, we'll discuss what to do when your claim is denied and how that reference number may come in handy.

 Step 1: Figure out why the claim was denied

 The first thing you should do when you see a denied claim is call the insurance company.
 The information you'll need for the call is similar to an eligibility estimate:

 - Patient's ID

 Once you get hold of a representative (he can give you more information than the automated voice system), just ask him to check the status of the claim and why it was denied.
 Make sure to get as much information as you can about why it was denied so you can re-file it correctly and get paid!

 Step 2: Fix the Problem

 There are numerous reasons why claims are denied.
 Here are some of the more common ones we run into:

 - A simple mistake made on the form: you accidentally put the diagnosis code as Z73.1 instead of Z71.3.
 The claim will most likely be denied because the code is incorrect/un-billable.